highcharts/highcharts/exporting-server/php/php-phantomjs/readme.md

 		HIGHCHARTS_MORE: 'highcharts-more',
 		JQUERY: 'jquery-1.8.2.min.js'
 	},
-3. specify the location of highcharts.js, jquery and evt. highcharts-more.js file.
-Point to these file relative from the highcharts-convert.js file.
+3. specify in the above config object the location of highcharts.js, jquery and evt. highcharts-more.js file.
+Point to these files relative from the highcharts-convert.js file.